kandji-inc/security-toolkit/attack-simulation/README.md

 **Platform:** MacOS
 **Format:** zsh shell script

-*This script will execute several MacOS-specific MITRE ATT&CK adversarial behaviors.
+This script will execute several MacOS-specific MITRE ATT&CK adversarial behaviors.

 Among these behaviors is creating a new hidden file, curling malicious code into it, and executing.
 Kandji will both block the malicious process, and quarantine the randomly-generated file.

-Running this script requires elevated privileges (sudo), and depending on which Terminal program used, you may be prompted to allow access during execution.*
+Running this script requires elevated privileges (sudo), and depending on which Terminal program used, you may be prompted to allow access during execution.

 ---
 ## Run Attack Script
-1. Downloading the Script
+### 1. Downloading the Script

 You can download the script directly using curl or wget from your terminal, or clone the entire repository: